 While braking, the electric motors perform decelerations alone up to around 0.3 g, i.e. the vast majority of all brake applications in everyday driving.
 This allows them to recuperate up to 265 kW.
 The hydraulic wheel brakes are activated only when the driver brakes very heavily, with recuperation remaining active almost until the vehicle comes to a standstill.

 Battery and thermal management

 The lithium-ion battery system at the heart of the Audi e-tron GT and RS e-tron GT is located between the axles, at the car’s lowest point.
 This provides a low centre of gravity appropriate for a sports car and a weight distribution between the front and rear axles that is very close to the ideal value of 50:50.

 The high-voltage battery can store 86 kWh of energy net (93 kWh gross) in both models.
-It integrates 33 cell modules, each comprising twelve pouch cells with flexible outer skin.
+It integrates 33 cell modules, each comprising twelve pouch cells with the flexible outer skin.
 30 modules form the lower level that features a wide recess in the rear section which creates space for the rear passengers’ feet.
 The upper “floor” of the battery contains three further modules situated below the rear seats.
 The connections, fuses, and the main control unit are located under the centre console.
-The system voltage of 800 volts enables a high continuous output and shortens the charging duration; in addition, it reduces the weight of, and space required by, the wiring.
+The system voltage of 800 volts enables a high continuous output and shortens the charging duration; in addition, it reduces the weight of, and space required by the wiring.

 High-tech thermal management: four separate coolant circuits